 We have experienced substantial fluctuations in revenues since 2001, and we may experience declines in revenues and increases in operating losses in the future.
 Our historical financial results have been, and our future financial results are anticipated to be, subject to substantial fluctuations.
-Our total revenues for 2002 were \$2,697 million compared to \$3,892 million for 2001.
-This decline was due primarily to reduced demand for our products resulting from the economic slowdown and our decision primarily in the third and fourth quarters of 2002 to limit shipments and to accept receipt of product returns from certain customers, each as part of our efforts to reduce excess PC processor inventory in the overall supply chain.
-We incurred a net loss of \$318 million for the nine months ended September 28, 2003, and \$1.3 billion for 2002 compared to a net loss of \$61 million for 2001.
-Reduced end-user demand, underutilization of our manufacturing capacity and other factors could adversely affect our business in the future and we may experience declines in revenue and operating losses.
+Our total revenues were \$3,519 million for 2003 and \$2,697 million for 2002 compared to \$3,892 million for 2001.
+The decline from 2001 to 2002 was due primarily to a decrease in unit sales and in average selling prices for our Computation Products, resulting from the industry-wide weakness in PC sales, and a decrease in average selling prices for our Memory Products, reflecting continued weakness in the telecommunications and networking equipment industries, and the execution of our plan to align our microprocessor inventory in the supply chain with forecasted demand, which included our decision, primarily in the third and fourth quarters of 2002, to limit shipments and to accept receipt of product returns from certain customers.
+We incurred a net loss of \$274 million for 2001.
+If conditions do not continue to improve in the microprocessor or Flash memory markets in accordance with our expectations we may experience declines in revenue and operating losses.
 We cannot assure you that we will be able to return to profitability or that, if we do, we will be able to sustain it.

-The semiconductor industry is highly cyclical and has been in a severe downturn that adversely affected, and may continue to adversely affect, our business.
+The semiconductor industry is highly cyclical and has until recently been in a severe downturn that adversely affected, and may in the future adversely affect, our business.
 The highly cyclical semiconductor industry has experienced significant downturns, often in connection with maturing product cycles, manufacturing overcapacity and declines in general economic conditions.
 The most recent downturn, which began in the fourth quarter of 2000, was severe and prolonged, and future downturns may also be severe and prolonged.
 Our financial performance has been negatively affected by these downturns, including the incurrence of substantial losses during the most recent downturn, as a result of: